ChristosGoulas/Real_or_not_Disaster_Tweets_NLP/README.md

-# real-or-not_disaster_tweets_NLP
+## Real or Not?
+Disaster tweets, NLP (Kaggle)

-We build a machine learning model that predicts which tweets are about real disasters and which are fake.
+We use a machine learning model that predicts which tweets are about real disasters and which are fake.
 Natural Language Processing Kaggle Contest: https://www.kaggle.com/c/nlp-getting-started